Infosys (INFY) Q2 2018 Results - Earnings Call Transcript

 Anantha Narayan - Credit Suisse Securities (India) Pvt.
 Ltd.

 Yeah.
 Thank you.
-Good evening, everyone, and Nandan, belated Diwali wishes to you and to the management team.
-I had two questions, my first question, Nandan was on the strategy that you've just outlined.
-So, now as we went through this, the strategy refresh process, were there any elements of the strategy under Vishal, which was significantly modified?
+Good evening, everyone and, Nandan, belated Diwali wishes to you and to the management team.
+I had two questions.
+My first question, Nandan, was on the strategy that you just outlined.
+So, as we went through this strategy refresh process, were there any elements of the strategy under Vishal, which were significantly modified?

 Nandan M. Nilekani - Infosys Ltd.

 Yeah.
 I don't want to get into a comparison of strategies.
-I think, you know, the experience that all of us have had is how to build a strategy, which is built both bottom-up and top-down.
-And so we have done that systematically, we have looked at elements, we have been very agnostic, where there is something good, we have kept it, where there is something which is not working, we have said this need not be done, where there is something good and needs work to be done, in tuning it, we are doing that.
-So, it's a – a lot of that is that kind of stuff.
+I think the experience that all of us have had is how to build a strategy, which is built both bottom-up and top-down.
+And so we have done that systematically.
+We have looked at elements, we have been very agnostic, where there is something good, we have kept it, where there's something which is not working, we have said this need not be done, where there's something good and needs work to be done, in tuning it, we are doing that.
+So, a lot of that is that kind of stuff.

-And I think the important thing is our clear commitment to extend this scale it across the company and execute well.
-That's fairly, you know, I think for a large services company like Infosys with $10 billion dollars in revenue, annual revenue and 200,000 employees, how do we take this out to everyone, how do we make sure the customer in New Zealand or in Dubai has access to this, how do you make sure that every employee has access to the latest skills?
-These are really fundamental block and tackle issues that have to be done at scale and speed.
+And I think the important thing is our clear commitment to extend this, scale it across the company and execute well.
+That's fairly, I think, for a large services company like Infosys with $10 billion dollars in revenue, annual revenue, and 200,000 employees, how do we take this out to everyone, how do we make sure the customer in New Zealand or in Dubai has access to this, how do you make sure that every employee has access to the latest skills.
+These are really fundamental block and tackle issues that had to be done at scale and speed.

-And we really looked at that, identified any gaps and also made sure that our alignment between product and service is very tight, because finally the customer doesn't really care, which part of the solution is a product, which part is a service.
+And we really looked at that, identified any gaps and also made sure that our alignment between product and service is very tight, because finally the customer doesn't really care which part of the solution is a product, which part is a service.
 He doesn't care which part is an open source product, which part is a proprietary product.
 All he cares about is our ability to configure these various things and provide him business benefit.
-And I think that requires a huge amount of coordination internally between our various service owners, between our sales team and between our product guys, and that is something we are focusing on.
+And I think that requires huge amount of coordination internally between our various service owners, between our sales team and between our product guys.
+And that is something we are focusing on.

 Anantha Narayan - Credit Suisse Securities (India) Pvt.
 Ltd.

 Thanks, Nandan.
 And then, my final question was on the review of investigations.
-So have you or the board, had a chance to engage with Mr. Murthy after this process was completed, and is he now sort of completely satisfied with the review?
+So have you or the board, had a chance to engage with Mr. Moorthy after this process was completed, and is he now sort of completely satisfied with the review?

 Nandan M. Nilekani - Infosys Ltd.